Leadwerks/Documentation/introduction.md

 ### Additional Recommended Software

 - [Microsoft Visual Studio 2026](https://visualstudio.microsoft.com/downloads/) is used for C++ programming.
-A free version ("Community Edition") is available.
+A free version called the "Community Edition" is available.

 ## Installation